For many, trying to replicate an Easy Mongolian Beef recipe is a daunting prospect, so they opt for takeout instead.

 Lastly, if the recipe turns out to be too sweet for your taste, you can cut down the sugar.
 But keep in mind that the sweetness from the sugar balances the saltiness of the soy sauce.

-Is Easy Mongolian Beef Healthy?
+Is Our Mongolian Beef Healthy?

 As a source of Vitamin B3 (Niacin), a 4 oz serving of beef provides 38% of the recommended daily intake.
 Niacin aids your digestive system by helping convert food to energy in your body.

 In addition to preserving the moisture of the beef, we also reduce the oil uptake during deep-frying.
-Coating beef with cornstarch reduces water loss, which in turn reduces oil absorption and results in a lower calorie meal.
+Coating beef with cornstarch reduces water loss, which in turn reduces oil absorption and results in a lower-calorie meal.

-Can You Substitute Flank Steak in Mongolian Beef?
+Can You Substitute Flank Steak?

-If beef tenderloin isn’t available, use flank or sirloin steak which are both just as tender and easy to cook.
 For those who prefer white meat, we suggest going for a lean cut of pork loin which is equally tender.
+And if you like seafood, our Mongolian Shrimp Recipe is a fantastic choice.

-What to Serve With Easy Mongolian Beef?
+What to Serve With

 The rich, sweet, and salty flavors of Mongolian Beef go well with simple side dishes.
 The following complements may help to balance the spiciness of the beef.